With summer coming to an end in Auburn, now is a great time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s dirty, you can clean it by flowing diluted bleach through the tube to sanitize the line.
-Or you can replace the tube.
+Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s moldy, you can freshen it by flowing thinned bleach through the tube to sanitize the line.
+Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Forster Heating can make your equipment more efficient and help it last longer.
-We also provide practical service agreements, so you won’t forget to schedule your annual tune-up!
+We also offer practical service agreements, so you won’t forget to schedule your annual maintenance!